Physics informed neural networks for continuum micromechanics: Governing equations of linear elastic micromechanics

 excluding body forces and dynamic terms.
 Symmetry of the stress tensor $\bm{\sigma}(\bm{x})$ guarantees the balance of angular momentum

 The displacement vector field $\bm{u}(\bm{x})$ can be related to a strain tensor field $\bm\varepsilon(\bm{x})$ by the kinematic relation

 The stress tensor field ${\bm{\sigma}}(\bm{x})$ and the strain tensor field $\bm\varepsilon(\bm{x})$ are related by a \textit{constitutive relation} or \textit{material law}.
-In this work, linear elasticity is investigated, where the material law takes the form
+In this work, linear elasticity is investigated, \ah{in which} the material law takes the form